 - Country exposure.
 Our enhanced exposure to China and Chinese tech stocks represents a country tilt towards China, given the country’s robust growth potential and consumer spending trends.
 This factor is expressed using iShares MSCI China ETF (MCHI) and KraneShares CSI China Internet ETF (KWEB).
 These collectively provide exposure to some of China’s most important companies like Alibaba, Tencent, Baidu and Meituan

 Mean reversion is one of the most reliable predictors of long-term returns.
 In essence, it assumes that stock prices or factors move to an equilibrium level over time.
 When stock prices rise too high by historical standards, they will eventually correct and revert to past norms.
 Stock returns do not mean revert from month to month.
 Instead, it can take years or even decades for values to revert.

-Mean reversion offers an explanation for why small-cap and value factors have not performed well over the past years.
-Over the decades, these factors have had to-and-fro reversions; in the current period, large-cap and growth factors are having a home run.
+Mean reversion offers an explanation for why value factors have not performed well in recent years despite being outperformers in previous decades.
+Ultimately, factors have to-and-fro reversions; in the current period, we’re starting to see value re-emerge.

 Dynamic factor selection

-Given the current market cycle, we do not foresee the large-cap, growth and low-volatility factors to mean revert in the near future.
-Over the longer term however, we recognize that a factor that may be compelling during a certain market cycle may be less so in another.
+Over the long term, we recognize that a factor that may be compelling during a certain market cycle may be less so in another.

 Our ETF selection criteria

 To implement our smart beta strategy, we use the most liquid and low cost ETFs to represent our selected factor tilts.
 Rather than including individual stocks in the portfolio, we use ETFs to provide broad and cost-effective diversification.
 And by choosing liquid and low-cost ETFs, we lower our customers’ investing costs, minimise bid-ask spreads, and allow customers the flexibility to enter and exit their investments whenever they need to.